NORFOLK INDUSTRIAL ARCHAEOLOGY SOCIETY

-Our name may be large, but we are a friendly membership society, whose members have for over 40years brought their individual skills, knowledge and interests to further our aims and objectives.
+Our name may be large, but we are a friendly membership society, whose members have for over 45 years brought their individual skills, knowledge and interests to further our aims and objectives.
 The study of industrial history and industrial archaeology are areas where the amateur can still contribute as much as any professional.
-However if you wish to only come to our talks or visits you will be just as welcome; as indeed you will be if you wish to receive our publications and support us with your membership .
+However, should you wish to only come to our talks or visits you will be just as welcome; as indeed you will be if you wish to receive our publications and support us with your membership .

 We have a wide programme of events; including monthly talks, site visits, archaeological field meetings, conservation and operation of old machinery and finally, but just as importantly, social activities.

 We publish a members newsletter, an annual journal and other publications.
 Members may also opt in to receive email news from us.
 Members may also buy our other publications at reduced prices.

 We have a low subscription and no charge for meetings.

 Yaxham Light Railway - on a NIAS visit

 Brick Mould, Little Plumpstead

 Iconic Campbell Soup tower, Kings Lynn

 Milestone, Downham Market